microsoft/PowerPlatformConnectors/certified-connectors/Converter by Power2Apps/Intro.md

-P2A Converter for Power Automate convert your data easily from one format to another with Microsoft Power Automate or Azure Logic Apps solutions and with our data conversion services CSV to JSON, JSON to CSV, ...
+Converter by Power2Apps for Power Automate convert your data easily from one format to another with Microsoft Power Automate or Azure Logic Apps solutions and with our data conversion services CSV to JSON, JSON to CSV, ...

 ## Prerequisites